 Although many details are involved in implementing a successful home remodel project, there are three primary phases every home owner should be aware of.
 In this article, we discuss the three phases of a home renovation or remodel project and provide some basic information on each.

 Phase 1: Work with your builder to figure out the scope of your project

-Chances are, if you read my previous article on 3 Things to do Before Beginning a Home Renovation or Home Remodel Project, you are already well prepared for this phase.
+Did you read my previous article on 3 Things to do Before Beginning a Home Renovation or Home Remodel Project?
+If so, you are probably already well prepared for this phase.
 In phase 1, you will spend a lot of time and energy on defining the scope of your project.
-This is where you will work with your builder or contractor to create a detailed outline of the work to be completed in the renovation project.
-Once each detail is outlined, your builder will help allocate their costs to each, as well as tie it to an approximate timeline for completion.
+This is where you will work with your builder or contractor to create a detailed outline of the work to be completed in the project.
+Once each detail is outlined, your builder will help allocate their costs to each, and tie it to an approximate timeline for completion.

-Once the scope of work is determined and you begin to move forward with the project, you will notice that there are many decisions you will need to make along the way.
-This is where your interior designer comes into play and precisely where they will provide the greatest value to you and your family.
+Once the scope of work is determined, you can begin to move forward with the project.
+You will quickly notice that there are many decisions to make along the way.
+This is where your interior designer will be most helpful and provide the greatest value to you and your family.
 One thing to remember is that although you may love your builder and the contracting team, they are not professional interior designers!
-Make sure you consult your designer on every design element and decision required during the design phase of your home remodel to ensure a result you will love for years to come.
+Make sure you consult your designer on every design element and decision related to your home remodel.
+This will ensure a result you will love for years to come.

 Phase 2: Work with your interior designer to make design decisions and select materials